platformsh/platformsh-docs/docs/src/integrations/activity-integrations/_index.md

 {{< description >}}

+A legacy integration is also available for [HipChat]({{< relref "/integrations/activity-integrations/hipchat.md" >}}).

+## Activity scripts

 Activity scripts are written in a scope-limited version of Javascript ES5.
 That means they do not support newer ES6 and later features such as classes, nor do they support installing additional packages.
-A series of utility functions you can reuse are included below.
+A series of utility functions you can reuse are also [available]({{< relref "/integrations/activity-integrations/utility.md" >}}).

-## Managing scripts

 ### Installing